bmannakee/caller_paper/paper.md

 We analyzed data from 2 real tumor studies and 6 simulations.
 I am completely stuck for intro so I just copied in from the proposal and moved on.
+One of the important things to get across here is that we are really generating a score, not a true odds.
+MuTect2 was released with a TLOD threshold of 5.3, corresponding to posterior odds of .3 which is much less than one.

 <!-- Cancer is an evolutionary process, and understanding initiation, progression, and metastasis will require applications of evolutionary theory.
 One of the major tools in the evolutionary theory toolbox is the allele frequency spectrum.